 - In the case of mailed notices such notices shall include the proposed agenda of the meeting and such further and other material as the directors may determine from time to time.
 Members in attendance shall constitute a quorum.

 - Non-members of the Association shall be permitted to attend and to be heard at Annual Meetings of members on approval of the members present; approval shall be deemed given if 2/3 of the members present vote in favour thereof.

 - Special Meetings of the Association may be called by the Board of Directors at any time subject to compliance with Section 121 respecting notices and compliance with said Section 121 (7).
 The Board must call a special meeting if 5% of the active members or 5% of the affiliated members deliver a written request to the registered office of the Association complying with Section 121 (7).
 Upon receipt of such notice the Executive Director, or such other officer in charge of the registered office, shall immediately, and not later than 72 hours after receipt of such a request, advise the Secretary of the Association to effect notice in compliance with Section 121 and Article III (2).

 i) All Active members 16 years of age or over shall be accorded one vote if they arfe present at the meeting.

 ii) All affiliated members shall be accorded the following number of votes:

-C Clubs – 1 vote
+Clubs with 99 or less members – 1 vote

 These votes shall be cast by a duly accredited representative (or representatives) of the member club if such representative(s) is present at the meeting.
 Active members who vote as accredited representatives forfeit their right to vote as active members.
 This restriction does not apply in the case of a class vote where they may vote as active members in the active members class vote, and as affiliated members in the affiliated members class vote.